practicalli/clojure/clojure-cli/install/index.md

 > [practicalli/clojure-deps-edn](#clojure-cli-tools-common-aliases) provides a user wide configuration of over 30 aliases to support Clojure development.
 These aliases use meaningful names to avoid clashes with project specific aliases, ensuring that the user wide aliases remain available in all projects.

-## Other development tools
+## Alternative development tools

-[Leiningen](https://leiningen.org) is the classic development tool for Clojure.
-All the code examples in this book should work with Leiningen when a correctly configured `project.clj` file is created.
+[Leiningen](https://leiningen.org) is a build automation tool for Clojure.
+All code examples should work with Leiningen, given a correctly configured `project.clj` file with the required dependencies.